sanathbn27/ai-mini-backtester/docs/decisions.md

 The dataset is loaded once at application startup to avoid repeated expensive I/O.
 This matches how real-world portfolio engines operate.

-### 3.2 Using class attribute / app state (change)
+### 3.2 Dataset loading stratergy

-Instead of a global variable, the dataset loader uses FastAPI’s app.state, which is thread-safe and scalable.
+Use of module level cache loader providing simple and efficient dataset shared accross the application

 ## 4. Backtest Logic Decisions
 ### 4.1 Vectorized Pandas operations